 Client-server architecture explained

-Client-server architecture is a model in which an application is divided into two parts: the client, which makes requests, and the server, which responds to these requests.
-In mobile applications, the client usually resides on the user's mobile device, while the server is hosted on a remote server.
+Client-server architecture is a model in which an application is divided into two parts: the client, which makes requests, and the server, which responds to those requests.
+In mobile applications, the client typically resides on the user's mobile device, while the server is hosted on a remote server.

 Client and server roles

-In client-server architecture, the client is responsible for sending requests to the server and displaying the data received.
-The server, in turn, is responsible for processing the client's requests and sending the appropriate data back to the client.
+In client-server architecture, the client is responsible for sending requests to the server and displaying the received data.
+The server, on the other hand, is responsible for processing the client's requests and returning the appropriate data to the client.

 Event-driven architecture